Kaljurand/Grammars/gf/Unitconv/README.md

 The functions `mkUnit` and `ss` are predefined.
 They take a string and generate the internally used lexicon structure, e.g. the `mkUnit` function (defined in `lib/Estonian.gf`) also generates the plural inessive (`PlIn`) form from the given singular partitive form (`SgPart`).
-If it turnes out that the automatically generated form is incorrect then use a multi-argument version of `mkUnit` to provide the forms manually, e.g.
+If it turns out that the automatically generated form is incorrect then use a multi-argument version of `mkUnit` to provide the forms manually, e.g.

     lin euro = mkUnit "eurot" "eurodes" ;